plemonopoulos/escrowdapp/README.md

 # escrowdapp
-Smart Contract for an Escrow DApp
+Smart Contract for an Escrow DApp and UX web design with Balsamiq